All classes are held in the law faculty building at UWC. The administrative offices for this program are also located in the same building.

 Readings, lectures, videos and field trips in the Cape Town area will provide students from both countries a keen appreciation for the interplay between theory and practice in both systems.
 The Faculty will draw upon their experiences in their respective systems to highlight the similarities and differences in the administration of justice in each country.
 Students will gain a better understanding of the strengths and weaknesses of each system and of the difficulty of achieving meaningful reform in either country.

-Comparative Dispute Resolution (2 credits)
+Bioethics (2 credits)

 Comparative Constitutional Law (2 credits)

 Professor Wessel Le Roux(University of the Western Cape)

 This course will introduce students to the South African Constitution and to the jurisprudence of the South African Constitutional Court and will then compare Bill of Rights cases from the South African Constitutional Court and the United States Supreme Court.
 The aim of this course is, first, to enable students to develop a better understanding of the fundamental assumptions underlying the Bill of Rights jurisprudence of the USA and South Africa and, second, to enable a conversation among students about how the specific cultural, historical, political and structural context affects the consideration and ultimately the resolution of difficult Bill of Rights cases.